-From 2004-mid 2011, I worked for Fetch Softworks, makers of the Macintosh file transfer program Fetch and the iOS app Roadshow.
+From 2004-mid 2011, I worked for Fetch Softworks, makers of the Macintosh file transfer program Fetch.
 I was a project manager, user interface designer, technical writer, and website, QA and support manager.
 (It was a small company, so I got to wear lots of hats!)

 From 1997-early 2004, I worked as a Macintosh software designer at MIT.
 I spent most of that time on the team developing Kerberos for Macintosh for Mac OS X. We worked closely with Apple to bring the Kerberos authentication system to Mac OS X, and our work has been included with Mac OS X since Mac OS X 10.1.
 My contributions to Kerberos for Macintosh were the Kerberos GUI management application, installers, and documentation.
 I also maintained MacZephyr (it no longer works with modern versions of Mac OS X).

 Before coming to work for MIT MacDev, I worked as a product manager for UpToDate, who make medical reference/education software.